 New York has three main airports: John F. Kennedy International Airport (JFK), LaGuardia Airport (LGA), and Newark Liberty International Airport (EWR).

-Several companies operate shuttle busses from each airport to destinations such as Port Authority Bus Terminal or Grand Central Station.
+Supershuttle and Go air link shuttle operate shuttle buses from each airport to destinations such as Port Authority Bus Terminal or Grand Central Station.

-Cabs and car services are available at the airport and, even though they cost more, they are your best bet if you have a lot of luggage.
-Plan on spending at least $25 to $40 depending on the airport and time of day.
+Cabs and car services are also available at the airport and, even though they cost more, they are your best bet if you have a lot of luggage.

 - Brooklyn Academy of Music (BAM) Calendar